Stop me if this sounds familiar.

-What do you do?
+What do you do when baby won’t burp?
 How do you burp a baby that’s hard to burp?

-If you’re having that much trouble consistently, you might reconsider the need to burp your baby at all.
+If you’re struggling to burp baby consistently, you might reconsider the need to burp your baby at all.
 Not every baby needs to burp at every feeding!

 Let’s take a closer look.